charlessu800/MMv3/docs/sanity.md

 1. Plug mouse into your computer and upload the latest **firmware.uf2** (see [releases](https://adafruit-circuit-python.s3.amazonaws.com/bin/raspberry_pi_pico/en_US/adafruit-circuitpython-raspberry_pi_pico-en_US-8.2.0.uf2) by dragging the file into the `RPI-RP2` folder that shows up.
 It should disappear and reappear as a `CIRCUITPY` folder.
     * If you've uploaded firmware before, you'll need to hold the `BOOTSEL` button on the Pi Pico while plugging in.
-2. Download the latest CircuitPython [libraries](https://circuitpython.org/libraries) (Bundle for Version 8.x or 7.x, 9.x is untried !) unzip the file and upload the following folders and files to the lib/ folder on your mouse.
+2. Download the CircuitPython [libraries](https://circuitpython.org/libraries) (Bundle for Version 8.x or 7.x, 9.x is untested!), right click on 8.x -> open in new tab, unzip the file and upload the following folders and files to the lib/ folder on your mouse.
     * adafruit_motor/
     * adafruit_onewire/
     * neopixel.mpy